Art Collections at the Funk Heritage Center

 The Rogers Contemporary Native American Art Gallery

-This exhibit includes paintings, sculptures and other creative works by Native American artists.
-All of the Items in this gallery were donated by Clarence and Margaret Rogers and they are always on display.
-These works of art represent the talents of many people with a ride range of styles and subjects.
-A majority of these works were created by descendants of the Southeastern Indians, many of whom now live in west of the Mississippi due to the removal of their ancestors during the Trail of Tears in the 1800's.
+The exhibits in this gallery include paintings, sculptures and other creative works by Native American artists.
+All of these items were donated by Clarence and Margaret Rogers and are on permanent display.
+These works of art represent the talents of many people with a wide range of styles and subjects.
+A majority of these works were created by descendants of the Southeastern Indians, many of whom now live in west of the Mississippi due to the removal of their ancestors during the Trail of Tears in the 1800s.

 The Buffington Gallery

 The exhibits in this gallery change from time to time.
 Beginning in November, 2013, the gallery will feature a mural painted by the renowned artist Athos Menaboni.
 An Italian-born painter, he worked almost exclusively in Georgia and is known throughout the art community as one of the foremost artists of wildlife, primarily birds.
 His work was commissioned by several prominent Atlanta residents to paint murals in private residences and public buildings.
 In 1951, Menaboni was commissioned to paint this mural for the Citizens and Southern National Bank located in Atlanta at Michell and Forsyth Streets.
 He was assisted by Duff Sutton, Jr. The work was removed and conserved in 2011.

 Dr. Joseph Kitchens said, "We are so fortunate to be able to exhibit this wonderful mural at the Funk Heritage Center.
 It depicts the Cherokee County countryside and we know art lovers will appreciate the opportunity to view this unusual piece of art by this famous painter."
 Menaboni was formally trained in Italy and came to Atlanta in 1927 to paint murals.
 Later, he became acclaimed worldwide for his illustrations of birds.